Cryptocurrency in SMSFs

 Information you may wish to consider prior to investing with a SMSF.

-If you lose money through theft or fraud, you won’t have access to any special compensation schemes or to the Superannuation Complaints Tribunal.
-The trustees should also consider continuity of the SMSF in the event of death, relationship breakdown or incapacity.
+If you lose money through theft or fraud, you won’t have access to any special compensation schemes or the Superannuation Complaints Tribunal.

 A common consideration about cryptocurrency self-managed super funds is the high number of ongoing costs that may be required for fund maintenance.
 According to MoneySmart, some of the costs for maintaining a cryptocurrency SMSF include: